 CJ: One way to view the film, as you’ve pointed out, is as an ode to the eloquence of silence, or an exploration of the rage (particularly Black rage in the face of white exploitation) inherent in silence.
 An example that comes to mind, since I recently read your book about him, is J.D.
 Salinger, famous for his silence after Catcher in the Rye and his refusal to interview.
 But I’m curious whether you think there are other ways for writers, who typically thrive on expression, to enact their own form of silence-as-resistance.
 What might eloquent silence look like in a writer’s work—apart from, say, just putting down the pen?

 DS: For me, what I think about is literary and cinematic collage/montage.
 All the huge space of silence within my work and within other people’s work.
-I have just read Andre Perry’s new book Some of Us Are Very Hungry Now (Two Dollar Radio, 2019), which I absolutely love, and the reason it is so powerful, I think, is that he leaves in a lot of space, a lot of silence; the reader meets Andre in the silence(s), and there is thus a bridge built across the abyss of human loneliness.
+I have just read Andre Perry’s new book Some of Us Are Very Hungry Now (Two Dollar Radio, 2019), which I absolutely love, and the reason it is so powerful, I think, is that he leaves in a lot of space, a lot of silences; the reader meets Andre in the silence(s), and there is thus a bridge built across the abyss of human loneliness.

 CJ: Maybe a case in point of your tendency to blend roles and genres is that for Lynch, you were producer, director, and editor.
 That must have been a lot to juggle!
 In other ways, it seems like the film was a team effort—whereas the stereotype about writing is that it’s done on one’s own.
-Since you’ve co-authored books as well, I’m wondering how you’d compare collaborative filmmaking to collaborative writing.
+Since you’ve co-authored books as well, I’m wondering how you compare collaborative filmmaking to collaborative writing.
 Are the processes similar?
 Is one more personal, time-consuming, or challenging than the other?

-DS: I would emphasize that with the film I had an awful lot of film, mainly from the lead editor, James Nugent.
+DS: I would emphasize that with the film I had an awful lot of help, mainly from the lead editor, James Nugent.
 I really did produce the film and write it and help edit it, but James was crucial: music, editing, etc. This project was exhausting.
 I’m shocked that I survived it.
 It took four years and over $100,000.
-This one definitely more time-consuming.
 I’ve had good collaborations and hellish collaborations and everything in between.
 It just feels like a phase of my artistic life now that I do a lot of collaborative work.
 It seems to help me stay focused; it builds in the guilt factor.
 How are literary and cinematic collaborations similar or different?
 I don’t see a huge amount of difference, to be honest.
-For example, Caleb and I wrote I Think You’re Totally Wrong: A Quarrel together.
+For example, Caleb Powell and I wrote I Think You’re Totally Wrong: A Quarrel together.
 Then we did the film together with James Franco.
 It all feels very similar to me.